Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Introduction

+Emerging \ac{FMCW} lidar sensors offer new opportunities for efficient and geometry-independent motion estimation.
+We leverage FMCW lidar to implement a correspondence-free odometry estimator, which uses relative radial velocity and gyroscope measurements to estimate vehicle motion, similar to \citep{Wu2022PickingUS, YoonN4S}.
+Notably, this Doppler-inertial odometry method, referred to throughout as Doppler odometry, can remain robust in feature-sparse environments, such as highways, tunnels, and open fields, where as traditional ICP-based methods may struggle due to the lack of geometric structure.
+We additionally utilize a lightweight wheel \ac{OG} method that removes the expense of processing lidar data altogether \citep{LeGentil2025}.
+Since these two estimators are not dependent on scene geometry, they are robust in environments where geometry-based ICP struggles and offer a computational advantage due to lower processing overhead and the elimination of point cloud association.

-Our contributions are summarized as follows: \begin{itemize} \item We present the novel integration of a lightweight Doppler odometry method within a localization pipeline as an efficient alternative to an ICP-based method. \item We explore the trade-off between computational effort and localization performance by varying the frequency of localization updates in two odometry algorithms. \end{itemize}
+This paper presents the study of computational efficiency in lidar-based navigation by evaluating Doppler, OG, and ICP odometry within a unified localization pipeline.
+We investigate the trade-off space between runtime and accuracy by systematically varying the interval between map-matching updates, relying on odometry for dead-reckoning in the interim.
+This approach, illustrated in Figure~\ref{fig:eye_candy}, is validated through experiments spanning from computationally inexpensive, infrequent map matching enabled by OG or Doppler odometry to high-frequency, resource intensive ICP updates at every frame.
+Our contributions are summarized as follows: \begin{itemize} \item We present the integration of Doppler and OG odometry methods into a modular lidar localization pipeline as efficient alternatives to an ICP-based method. \item We study the trade-off between computational effort and localization performance by varying the frequency of localization updates in three odometry algorithms using over $100 \ \unit{km}$ of unique real-world driving data. \end{itemize}

 The rest of this paper is structured as follows.
 Section \ref{sec:RW} presents relevant prior work.
 Section \ref{sec:methodology} discusses the details of the implemented pipelines.
 Section \ref{sec:experiments} shows and discusses the experimental results.
 Section \ref{sec:conclusion} highlights the main conclusions.